taustation-fan/taustation-fan.github.io/README.md

 You can wear an armor suit, and equip up to two weapons.
 There are three kinds of damage, Impact, Piercing and Energy.
-Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.
+Weapons have an inherent accuracy, and one to three damage types.

 Combat starts out in long range, and after four actions the distance changes to short range.

-Shotguns, rifles and sniper rifles are suited for long-range combat while blades, improvised weapons (clubs), hand guns and short-barrel rifles work in short range combat.
+Shotguns, rifles and sniper rifles are suited for long-range combat while blades, clubs, hand guns and short-barrel rifles work in short range combat.
 Using a weapon in the wrong range incurs a penalty, and using a hand-to-hand weapon (blades and clubs) in long range is a guaranteed miss.